Your sweet tooth and I have been talking, and together, we came up with this fluffy, scrumptious low carb carrot cake recipe!

 - 1/2 Teaspoon Kosher Salt

 - 1 Cup Powdered Swerve or Lakanto (see sweetener notes below)

 - Preheat oven to 350 F and grease 3 8" round cake pans with butter or vegetable oil.

-- In a large bowl, use an electric mixer to beat the eggs, oil, erythritol, and vanilla together.
+- In a large bowl, use an electric mixer to beat the eggs, oil, erythritol, vanilla, and apple cider vinegar together.

-- Add the almond flour, ground flaxseed, baking soda, baking powder, xanthan gum, salt, and cinnamon.
+- Add the almond flour, whey protein isolate, baking soda, baking powder, xanthan gum, salt, and cinnamon.
 Mix until well incorporated.

 - Use a rubber spatula to fold in the carrots and pecans.

 - Pour even amounts of batter into each of the prepared pans.